 The GS YUASA CSR Policy and Code of Conduct, formulated in May 2017 as the President's Policy, have become the foundation of the Group's CSR activities.
-In the GS Yuasa Group, all employees understand that CSR activities are business activities, and we encourage everyone to take part based on our CSR Policy and Code of Conduct in order to ensure the sustainable development of society and business.
+In the GS Yuasa Group, we carry out business in accordance with the CSR Policy and Code of Conduct in order to ensure the sustainable development of society and business.